 What Can Chaos Teach You?

-Dealing head-on with chaos and wading into it rather than running from it can create profound changes in your life that teach you how to:
+Dealing head-on with chaos and wading into it rather than running from it can create profound changes in your life.
+They help you finding balance and teach you how to:

 Love and Chaos